 Definitely a fun adventure for the whole family!
 If you want to experience the best of Sedona red rocks or are doing just a day trip to Sedona, I would recommend taking a tour with Pink Jeep Sedona.

 The next day turned out to be equally fun.
 The drive from Sedona to Grand Canyon was everything that our friend had promised it to be.

 With clear detailed instructions from the hotel concierge, we took the 89A route via the beautiful Oak Creek Canyon.
-The red rocks gives way to a thick, lush forest and you can smell the fragrance of pine and juniper trees on the way.
+The red rocks give way to a thick, lush forest and you can smell the fragrance of pine and juniper trees on the way.
 There are watering holes to dip your toes and have a picnic.
 Alas, we didn’t have time for a picnic stop.

 And then, we took a winding road that climbs 4,500 feet from Sedona to the top of the Mogollon Rim.
-The road is fraught with a few hairpin turns that required my husband’s full attention.
+The road is fraught with a few hairpins turns that required my husband’s full attention.
 But I was free to take in the many scenic vistas that open up with each twist and turn.
 Definitely worthy of being one of the top 10 scenic drives in America.

 Stay and food options in Sedona

 We stayed at an apartment at Hyatt Residence Club at Pinon Pointe.
 Though we didn’t use many of the amenities during our short stay, the suite comes equipped with a kitchen, washing machine and an outdoor sit-out area – perfect for couples and families.
 The location offers scenic views of Sedona red mountains but that’s pretty much any location in this lovely town.
 What is a huge benefit is the Pinon Pointe marketplace with its many eateries, cafes, grocery store, and a few boutique stores.